LearnWithTwoHeads/devops/04-real-world-applications/1-example-application.md

 $ sudo apt update
 ```

 If it was successful, the MySQL server should be running on port `3306`.
-You can confirm that with the commands from the previous lesson.
+You can confirm that with the commands from the previous module.

 Now we have to create a user for MySQL that the python application can make use of.